-I was born and grew up in the tropics, and have been curious about nature from an early age.
-This interest led me to pursue a career as an evolutionary biologist, and to focus my research on understanding the mechanisms that lead to differences in phenotypic and lineage diversity across groups of mammals.
+I was born and grew up in the tropics, and have always been curious about nature.
+This led me to pursue a career as an evolutionary biologist, and to focus my research on understanding the mechanisms that lead to differences in phenotypic and lineage diversity across groups of mammals.
 As an integrative biologist, my research approaches this topic by examining three fundamental aspects of the ecology and evolution of biological systems: (1) lineage diversification, (2) phenotypic diversification, and (3) the roles of morphological and behavioral evolution on organismal performance.

 Academic positions and education